Online Poker Reviews for US Players

 Safety and Security

 The #1 most important factor for most poker players is trust.
+That’s why it’s first whenever we review a poker site.

 If they can’t trust an online poker site to hold their funds safely or offer a platform that operates reliably then they’re probably not going to bother putting money on the site.

 Fortunately, online poker sites have come a long ways on this front.
-Nearly every online poker site uses a third-party audited random number generated.
+Nearly every online poker site uses a third party audited random number generated.
 This segregates player funds so there’s never a situation where a player can’t withdraw their money.

 It’s going to be difficult to have a good time playing poker on a site where the software is sub-optimal.
 Bad poker software can mean slow games, unintuitive design, glitches and uninspired aesthetics.
 Most poker players would rank software as one of the most important attributes for a poker site.

 One thing to be aware of is that online poker sites tend to have stand-alone software or software that is built into web browsers.
-Standalone is generally better but there are merits to both.
+Stand-alone is generally better but there are merits to both.

 Quality of Opponent